ChrstphrHll/npc_gen/students/Brooka Whesker.md

 year: 3
 guild: Treskal
 partyID: 45
+tags:
+- Half-Elf
+- Fighter
+- Diplomacy
+- 3rd
+- Treskal
 ---
 # Brooka Whesker
 ---
 ### Description
 - 3rd year Half-Elf Fighter in Treskal
-- curly green hair that's hanging down to their back, Pale Green eyes, and Pale skin
+- curly green hair that's hanging down to their back, Pale Brown eyes, and Pale skin
 - Is Private and Predictable, and has Impartiality as their ideal

 ### Organizations